-Crime bloggers around the world were shocked and saddened this week to hear that Australian blogger Bernadette Bean, also known as @BSquaredInOz, has passed away.
+Crime bloggers around the world were hugely saddened this week to hear that Australian blogger Bernadette Bean, also known as @BSquaredInOz, has passed away.

 Bernadette was a literary powerhouse.
 She ran not just one, but two blogs – the wide-ranging literary blog Reactions to Reading, and, together with fellow blogger Kerrie, the Australian crime fiction blog Fair Dinkum Crime.
 I remember nearly falling off my chair the first time I read one of Bernadette’s end-of-year round-ups – the volume and range of her reading were truly phenomenal.
 Here’s her ‘goals update’ from 2017.
 And just check out those amazing charts!

 I never had the pleasure of meeting Bernadette, but for many years enjoyed a virtual friendship across the waves, bound by a love of reading, an eclectic taste in crime fiction, and similar outlooks on life.